imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 It is expected that only the used set of styles be present in a file, but it is not incorrect to include more than are used.

-The following is the maximal style name set, and thier default values:
+The following is the maximal style name set, and their default values:

 ```
  <style xml:id="r_default" tts:overflow="visible" tts:backgroundColor="transparent" tts:showBackground="whenActive" tts:fontStyle="normal" tts:fontWeight="normal" tts:fontFamily="proportionalSansSerif" tts:textAlign="center" itts:fillLineGap="false" tts:wrapOption="noWrap" style="_r_default" />